wangqs13/wangqs13.github.io/_pages/about.md

 ## News

+* 2024/06/23: Our paper "[Time-Efficient Quantum Entropy Estimator via Samplizer](https://arxiv.org/abs/2401.09947)" was accepted by the 32nd Annual European Symposium on Algorithms (ESA 2024).
 * 2024/06/04: Our paper "Tight Quantum Depth Lower Bound for Solving Systems of Linear Equations" was accepted by *Physical Review A*.
 * 2024/05/02: Our paper "[Quantum Algorithms for Matrix Geometric Means](https://arxiv.org/abs/2405.00673)" was on arXiv.
 * 2024/04/23: Our paper "[New Quantum Algorithms for Computing Quantum Entropies and Distances](https://arxiv.org/abs/2203.13522)" was accepted by *IEEE Transactions on Information Theory*.